Starting a fire - matches, lighter, ferro rod, and magnesium

 Lighters are constructed of plastic which means that after their short life they become waste pollution.
 I also found that the gas lighter facilitates a laziness in finding the most easley igniting material in the area.
 I end up using more lighter fuel than is necessary.
 Finally, the sparker mechanism at the top tends to be a delicate device for outdoor use, along with materials that tend to rust.

-A ferro rod can be hard to support in your hand if its a small one; this difficulty is exacerbated when your hands are not in easy operating conditions such as in cold weather.
-Additionally, the ferro rod used on its own requires a very fine easley igniting material which is typically not readily available in the wild.
-I have carried a small water tight container with cotton batting mixed with some tallow.
+I have carried a small water tight container with cotton batting mixed with some tallow for an easy ignition source.
 Both a small ferro rod and the cotton batting, have a limit which does not outnumber the ignitions of the following solution.

 When paired with pure magnesium filings, the mag/ferro rod can be a great first or near second primary fire igniter source.
 The magnesium comes usually as a small brick with a small ferro rod glued to it.
-I suggest just buying each separately and keeping them as a close pair in a pouch.
-Shave magnesium up close to the easily starting source of dry plant material, like shavings of birch bark.
-Have a few more shavings of birch near by and a couple hand fulls of dry spruce sticks (found near the base of the tree).
-Throw a spark from the ferro rod into the magnesium pile of magnesium and birch shavings, then add the extra birch shavings on the starting fire; then, carefully add the spuce twigs.
+I suggest having each separate and keeping them as a pair in a pouch.
+As with the fero rod procedure above, push the end of the mag brick into a ferm surface and score off some sheets.
+Have easily starting source of dry plant material, like shavings of birch bark ready near by.
+Also have ready a couple hand fulls of dry spruce sticks (found near the base of the tree).
+Scrape a spark from the ferro rod into the magnesium pile then add the birch shavings, then add the extra birch shavings on the starting fire.
+Secure by carefully adding the spuce twigs.

-A handful or dry grass with magnesium shaving to take a spark with a ton of pine or spruce shavings scattered on the whole pile is sure to start a cook fire.
+A handful or dry grass with magnesium shaving to take a spark with a large bit of pine or spruce shavings scattered on the whole pile is sure to start a cook fire.

 My back up method is to use standard, strike anywhere matches (RedBird brand).
 I cut the match in half to save space, as I don’t need the added length, and fill a small water tight container with them; this container is held in a small pouch and hung around my neck.
 I do add a small amount of the striker strip to the case—you will save matches this way as rock strikes often fail.